peichmb/fake_surface/README.txt

 make compare

+The output files produced by the serial and parallel programs should be identical when running both programs with the provided parameter.in files.
+Examining these should give you an idea of how to use the code.

-// The MPI version of fakeatm stores output in binary files.
+The MPI version of fakeatm stores output in binary files.
 Sample programs handling the output can be found in the fakeatm/mpi/extras directory.